Plainfield Trash Facts

 The short answer

-A plant that takes in more than 1,800 tons of waste a day is fed almost entirely by heavy trucks, and heavy trucks are the quality-of-life problem residents raise most.9 Federal law defines a heavy truck as up to 80,000 pounds gross weight,1 and road damage rises with roughly the fourth power of axle load — so a single loaded truck can wear pavement as much as thousands of cars.2 Residents and both town committees estimate over 100 garbage trucks a day, but no state traffic study has been filed, so that figure is a resident estimate, not an engineering number.8 Connecticut’s noise rule limits the plant’s stationary equipment but expressly excludes trucks in transit;4 its odor rule can declare an odor a nuisance at a 7-to-1 dilution.5 The EPA’s own manual finds that at facilities like this, “traffic causes the most significant offsite environmental impacts.”6
+A plant that takes in more than 1,800 tons of waste a day is fed almost entirely by heavy trucks, and heavy trucks are the quality-of-life problem residents raise most.9 Federal law defines a heavy truck as up to 80,000 pounds gross weight,1 and road damage rises with roughly the fourth power of axle load — so a single loaded truck can wear pavement as much as thousands of cars.2 The developer’s own August 2026 petition puts it at “around 120 loads per weekday,” with up to 2,500 tons on a single day — more than the “over 100 garbage trucks a day” the two town committees had estimated.148 Connecticut’s noise rule limits the plant’s stationary equipment but expressly excludes trucks in transit;4 its odor rule can declare an odor a nuisance at a 7-to-1 dilution.5 The EPA’s own manual finds that at facilities like this, “traffic causes the most significant offsite environmental impacts.”6

 This page sets the quality-of-life concerns residents raise — trucks, road wear, noise and smell — against the actual engineering and regulatory record.
 Where a number can be tied to a federal standard, a peer-reviewed study or a Connecticut regulation, it is.
-Where it cannot — the daily truck count — it is labeled a resident estimate and nothing more.
+The daily truck count is no longer an estimate: the developer has now filed its own figure.

 Part one